GrayPockets/MoreMaritimeSeasideSectors_Cooks/README.md

-# GrayPockets - More Maritime: Seaside Sectors - Fixes
+# GrayPockets - More Maritime: Seaside Sectors - Cooks

 ## Description

-This mod fixes several items in "More Maritime: Seaside Sectors"
+This mod cooks several items in "More Maritime: Seaside Sectors"

 * Thanh are mutually exclusive with Arsenals
 * City-State AIs use Arsenals and Waterfronts